learn-co-curriculum/phase-1-how-the-web-works/README.md

 When the client wants to load a static site, the client makes a request, the server finds the file on a disk, and sends it back.
 Done and Done.

 It gets a little bit more complex with a webapp.
 The client makes a request, the server runs application code (think of this as your Ruby code), and returns a dynamically generated response.

-<a href='https://learn.co/lessons/how-the-web-works-readme' data-visibility='hidden'>View this lesson on Learn.co</a>